L Storm: Production

 Principal photography for L Storm began on 21 August 2017 in Tuen Mun, Hong Kong.
 Filming wrapped up on 23 October 2017 after filming its final action scene on a yacht involving actors Louis Koo and Kevin Cheng hunting down criminals while the crew also celebrated Koo's 47th birthday, which occurred two days before.

 Box office

-L Storm grossed a total of US$64,517,456, combining its box office gross from Hong Kong, China and Australia.
+L Storm grossed a total of HK$442 million.

 In Hong Kong, the film grossed s total of HK$17,412,266 during its theatrical run from 23 August to 21 October 2018, making it the four highest-grossing domestic film in the territory of 2018.

 In China, the film grossed a total of ¥442,986,000.